Cage-free. Free Run. Organic. Omega 3. Free range. Oh my! What do all these “terms” mean?

 Canada egg buying guide

-Conclusion: Knowing what to buy when it comes to your eggs can be difficult, this easy guide breakdowns all the terms – cage free, free run etc. – so you can make informed decisions at the grocery store.
+Knowing what to buy when it comes to your eggs can be difficult, this easy guide breaks down all the terms – cage free, free run etc. – so you can make informed decisions at the grocery store.
 Do you want to know more about sustainable food shopping, let me know in the comment section.